Spinal Cord Neoplasms Workup

 Procedures

-- Post-void residual urine volume: Have the patient urinate and check the urinary residual volume by catheterization when bladder impairment is a concern.
+If bladder impairment is a concern, have the patient urinate and check the urinary residual volume by catheterization.
 Volumes greater than 200 mL may suggest a neurogenic bladder.